-Expertise Military and Defense Issues, National Security Strategy
+Expertise: Military and Defense Issues, National Security Strategy

 He is a graduate of the U.S. Naval Academy and has over 30 years experience as a Marine.
 His career included a wide variety of command and staff positions with the operating forces and the supporting establishment.
-His primary specialty was artillery, but he focused extensively on entry-level training, commanding at every echelon at both Marine Corps Recruit Depots, to include being the Commanding General at Parris Island.
+Gen. Cheney’s primary specialty was artillery, but he focused extensively on entry-level training, commanding at every echelon at both Marine Corps Recruit Depots, to include being the Commanding General at Parris Island.
 He served several years in Japan and has traveled extensively throughout the Middle East and Asia.

-He has been on the Board of Directors for ASP since 2006.
+Gen. Cheney has been on the Board of Directors for ASP since 2006.